astoilkov/me/essays/Answers Don't Stay the Same.md

 It seems like living with a certain belief for a long time makes you perceive it as a certain thing regardless of how smart and successful you are.
 Most probably the longer you believe in something the harder it is to notice the change.

 This thinking mechanism seems more like an evolutionary advantage rather than a mistake.
 If we had to constantly go back and question again all our assumptions we wouldn't be able to do much work.
 Imagine building a house.
-If you asked yourself "Why is this tool the best for the job?" every time you would probably spend more time thinking rather than building.
+If every time you asked yourself "Why is this tool the best for the job?" you would probably spend more time thinking instead of building.
 Retrieving the answer you learned years ago is an optimization we can't live without.

 Double-checking everything all the time is impossible.
 Questioning what can make a big impact on your life seems important.
 Finding the balance can be quite hard but probably worth it.